Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 It also offers the most self-aware and cocky version of Ash Williams possible, evolving (or devolving, depending on where you look at it) the character to the place which we would end up later enjoying in Ash Vs. Evil Dead.

 Beyond the obvious budget expansion, Army Of Darkness didn’t really make the saga grow.
 Its humor is not as effective as in Evil Dead II and its practical effects didn’t break schemes like The Evil Dead.
-And considering that Terminator 2: Judgment Day was released the previous year, Army Of Darkness actually end up looking rather simple.
+And considering that Terminator 2: Judgment Day was released the previous year, Army Of Darkness actually ends up looking rather simple.

 Army Of Darkness is undoubtedly a great conclusion to the trilogy.
 But as a stand-alone movie, it didn’t have anywhere near the impact of the first two.
+It makes you wonder what is the ingredient that made the first two Evil Dead movies and especially the second so great?

 2) The Evil Dead (1981)

 The story behind The Evil Dead could make for another great movie in itself.
 This was made for a group of childhood friends led by Sam Raimi, who decided to make their first movie with all the possible shortcomings: A small crew, a minimum budget, and a generalized plain inexperience.
-The shooting was a hell in itself, in a wild, cold and hostile location that broke bones and drew a lot of blood.
+The shooting was hell itself, in a wild, cold and hostile location that broke bones and drew a lot of blood.

 But the creative power of Raimi and his childhood friends was so contagious that not only did they overcome all those obstacles with enviable creativity, but they also won over Stephen King as a fan and practically motivated the Coen Brothers to start their legendary careers as directors.